junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "This is stupid, even for you."
 The thundering voice sounds up above him.
 Cas doesn't need to look up to know who has found him.

-The stab pierces through the abdomen of the vessel, but even worse for his true form.
+The stab pierces through the abdomen of the vessel, but it's even worse for his true form.
 The outer ring gets a deep cut through, almost reaching the middle ring.
 The root of one of the right wings is also wounded.
 He can barely fly straight.

-It's like leaving blood trace behind in the open sea, he thinks remotely.
-He's the drowning swimmer, attracting the sharks.
+*It's like leaving blood trace behind in the open sea,* he thinks distantly. *He's the drowning swimmer, attracting the sharks.*

 "Thought I can at least have a head start before you catch up."
 Cas answers.
 Beating his wings the hardest he can.
 The pain tears through his wings with each slap.
 But he has to keep going.